Child Safety on a Working Farm

 Farm Buildings and Yards

 Anyone working on a farm or visiting must be aware that children may be in the vicinity.
 Farmers should erect warning signs around farm buildings as necessary.
 Yards must always be tidy.
-It’s unwise, for instance to leave tall stacks of feed or fertiliser bags for long where children may climb on them.All ladders must be under lock and key if not required.
-And all stores should have a lock on them when nobody requires access.
-Items such as tyres, gates and fencing should rest on the ground.
-Never prop these items up against walls.
+It’s unwise, for instance to leave tall stacks of feed or fertiliser bags for long where children may climb on them.Place plenty of warning signs around farm buildings

 General